 INTRODUCTION

 The rapid increase in atmospheric carbon dioxide (CO2) levels, mainly caused by fossil fuel burning, organic matter combustion, and unsustainable land use, has heightened global concerns about climate change (Singh et al., 2024), these could have devastating effects on agricultural production, soil and environmental quality.
 Murphy (2024) reported that, the industrial revolution has accelerated carbon dioxide (CO2) emissions, leading to increased concentrations and changes in agricultural soil's carbon sequestration capabilities.
 Deforestation, intensive agriculture, land degradation, and poor soil management have further exacerbated these emissions, depleting soil organic carbon and worsening climate change (Omotoso and Omotayo, 2024).
-Garcia et al. (2018) reported that soil degradation, intensive agriculture, deforestation and climate change are unprecedented threats to soil carbon content and amount of carbon sequestered which is a critical component of soil health.
+Soil degradation, intensive agriculture, deforestation and climate change are unprecedented threats to soil carbon content and amount of carbon sequestered which is a critical component of soil health (Garcia et al., 2018).
 These factors have continuously impacted the world food production system and food security (Rhodes, 2014; Telo-da-Gama, 2023).

 The Food and Agriculture Organization (2020) reported that according to the Intergovernmental Panel on Climate Change (IPCC) special report, increased soil organic carbon (SOC) has been identified as one of the most cost-effective options for climate change adaptation and mitigation, as well as combating desertification, land degradation and food insecurity.
 Given this, the adoption of soil management practices that reduce soil disturbance and increase the input and stabilization of organic matter is important (Karlen and Cambardella, 2020).
 One of such practices is the use of forest tree litter for the improvement of soil carbon stock and carbon sequestration through agroforestry (Udawatta et al., 2017).